jansensan/megapode-website/CONTRIBUTING.md

 <a id="branching-off"></a>
 ### Branching off

-0. Always branch off of the `master` branch.
+0. Always branch off of the `develop` branch.
 Make sure that you have checked out the latest version beforehand.

 0. Create a feature branch for the task to accomplish.
 See the [Branch Naming Convention](#branch-naming).